-Our actively managed portfolios seek to exploit market inefficiencies by purchasing securities (stocks, bonds or other investments) that are undervalued or by short selling securities that are overvalued.
-Most of the actively managed portfolios at FCA do not involve short-selling of securities.
+Active management seeks to exploit market inefficiencies by purchasing securities (stocks, bonds or other investments) that are undervalued or by short selling securities that are overvalued.
+Most of the actively managed portfolios at Fortis do not use shorting.

 Active portfolio managers may use a variety of factors and strategies to construct their portfolio(s).
-These include quantitative measures such as price-earnings ratios and PEG ratios, sector investments that attempt to anticipate long-term macroeconomic trends (such as a focus on energy or housing stocks), technical analysis such as price movement, and purchasing stocks of companies that are temporarily out-of-favor or selling at a discount to their intrinsic value.
+These include quantitative measures such as price-earnings ratios and price/earnings-to-growth (PEG) ratios, sector investments that attempt to anticipate long-term macroeconomic trends (such as a focus on energy or housing stocks), technical analysis such as price movement, and purchasing stocks of companies that are temporarily out-of-favor or selling at a discount to their intrinsic value.
 Some actively managed funds also pursue strategies such as risk arbitrage, short positions, option writing, and asset allocation.
 Generally, multiple securities and/or investments are used to diversify a portfolio.
 The goal is to improve the probability of a positive return.